sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vidyAnAthaH/pratAparudrayashobhUShaNam.md

 She married *Beta*, son of a chief.
 After the death of her husband she lived a pîous life and built a temple *Beteśvara* in memory of her lord.
 The inscription was made in the lifetime of her father *Gaṇapati*.

- (8) [The last]("Vide Epi.
-Ind., Vol. V., p.
-142.") inscription worth noting is the *Chebrolu* inscription of *Jâya* in Sanskrit verse and Telugu prose.
+ (8) The last[^3512] inscription worth noting is the *Chebrolu* inscription of *Jâya* in Sanskrit verse and Telugu prose.
 It is engraved on a pillar in the *Nâgeśvara* temple at *Chebrolu*in the Kṛishṇa district.
 It gives the genealogy of king *Gaṇapati* whose descent is traced from the sun.
 Manu was son of the Sun, his son was *Ikshvâku* who was followed by *Sagara, Kakutstha, Dilîpa, Daśaratha* and *Râmachandra*.
 In this family was born *Durjaya*, the earliest historical ancestor of *Gaṇapati*.
 Then follow the names of *Beta (Betma)*, *Prola, Rudra, Mahâdeva* and *Gaṇapati* who is described as having borne the *biruda* of *Chhalamattigaṇḍa¹* *Jaya* or *Jâyana* was the chief of the elephant-troop of *Gaṇapati* and was presented by him with the city of *Shaṇmukha* or *Tâmprapurî*.

+[^3512]: "Vide Epi.
+Ind., Vol. V., p.
+142."

 —————————————————————————————————————————